w4rc0n/Icinga-2-Provisioner/README.md

     4. Select the template you would like to provision with
     5. Select the `Agent` tab
     6. Select `Generate Self Service API key`
-- You must create an icinga2 API user that has the following permissions:
-    - General Module Access (for director)
-    - director/api
-    - director/deploy
-    - director/hosts
 - You must have the following python libraries installed:
     - socket
     - requests